mit-satori/getting-started/satori-ai-frameworks.rst

 conda repository. conda must be configured to give priority to installing packages from this channel.

-Add the WML-CE channel to the conda configuration by running the following command:
+Add the IBM WML-CE channel to the conda configuration by running the following command:

 .. code:: bash